MMA fighters who had legal trouble

 #5 Anar Alakh Ziranov

-This August, it was reported in the Russian city of Khabarovsk that a 25-year-old MMA fighter named Anar Alakh Ziranov had killed a world champion powerlifter-cum-bodybuilder named Andrey Drachev.
+This August, it was reported in the Russian city of Khabarovsk that a 25-year-old MMA fighter named Anar Alakh Ziranov had a fatal fight with world champion powerlifter-cum-bodybuilder named Andrey Drachev.
 According to witnesses, the fatal encounter was sparked off in the silliest way imaginable — an argument over what was more macho, being a bodybuilder or an MMA fighter.
 Friends of ZIranov stated that Drachev called Ziranov a "piglet"

 Ziranov immediately challenged Drachev to a fight, which the latter tried to evade by suggesting they should face each other later, in a ring.
 What followed is evident in the above video.